 Explore the interconnected systems of Earth through our unique Great Lakes perspective, and learn how climate has changed and continues to change through time.

-This course is next offered during summer 2016 for three credits.
+This course is next offered during summer 2016.

 - Learn, explore and implement hands-on and inquiry-based teaching techniques.